nju-websoft/SPARQA/README.md

 Code and dataset for AAAI 2020 paper: "SPARQA: Skeleton-based Semantic Parsing for Complex Questions over Knowledge Bases".

 ## Dataset
+Two public datasets involving complex questions.
+Also, it contains resources for entity linking or candidate grounded query ranking.

 ## Skeleton
+It is a complex questions skeleton bank by manually annotation.
+It contains about 10K questions (5,166 questions and 5000 questions from ComplexWebQuestions).
+We make this resource public to supporch future research (in specific, question understanding or parsing research).

 ## Dependencies

 ## Run
+SPARQA pipeline has two steps for answering questions: (1) KB-indenpendent graph-structured ungrounded query generation.
+(2) KB-dependent graph-structure grounded query generation and ranking. (also, retrieve knowledge base).
+Below, I will describe how to run our SPARQA by step-to-step.

-    1
+### step 1

+### step 2

-    2.1
+#### step 2.1

-    2.2
+#### step 2.2

-    3
+#### step 2.3

 ## Citation

     SPARQA: Skeleton-based Semantic Parsing for Complex Questions over Knowledge Bases, AAAI, 2020}

-If you have any difficulty or any question in running code, reproducing experimental results, and skeleton annotation data, please email to me (ywsun@smail.nju.edu.cn)
+If you have any difficulty or questions in running code, reproducing experimental results, and skeleton parsing, please email to me (ywsun@smail.nju.edu.cn).